Still Nervous About Culottes? The Secret Is In The Length

 We understand.
 Skinny jeans are safe — they're fail-proof, for the most part, and they go with every single kind of top and shoe.
-But there's been a steady sea change happening in the World of Trousers, and the coolest women we know have almost completely switched over from skin-tight to baggy.
+But there's been a steady sea change happening in Pants Land, and the coolest women we know have almost completely switched over from skin-tight to baggy.
 Boyfriend jeans, relaxed-fit styles, and culottes are the norm for fashion's early adopters.
 Still, we get the hesitation.
-There are far too many memories of unflattering, frumpy, frowsy, wide-legged trousers that make you feel more like a pierogi than a person.
+There are far too many memories of unflattering, frumpy, frowsy, wide-legged pants that make you feel more like a pierogi than a person.

 But the secret to finding a pair of culottes that actually works for you is all in the length.
 The most flattering pairs end at the skinniest part of your leg — for most women, that's right above your ankle.
 Once you've got a pair that hits there, your culottes will look correct, no matter if you're wearing heels or flats.
 Click through for proof.